enov/Aurora/README.md

 Aurora is currently dependant on krestful from @samsoir.
 You will find a forked krestful project that works with Aurora.

-In your bootstrap.php, please enable:
+In your bootstrap.php, please enable Aurora and krestful:

 	/**
 	 * Enable modules.
 Modules are referenced by a relative or absolute path.